 The stipulation between PG&E and ORA, Joint Stipulation Comparison Exhibit Chapter 18 – Post Test Year Mechanism (Exh.
 Joint-3 at 23-28) is adopted with the following modifications.
 First, footnote 2 on page 26 is corrected.
 Second, Line number 5 on page 26, which address recovery of revenue requirements of Line 407, is modified to account for a third attrition year.

 Based on the revenue requirement adopted in this Decision, the difference between the authorized revenue requirements in this decision and the placeholder revenue requirement incorporated in gas rates PG&E has collected in the Gas Transmission and Storage Memorandum Account (GTSMA) pursuant to Decision 14-06-012 will be amortized over 36 months.
-Recovery

 This Decision adopts interim rates to implement the revenue requirements adopted today.
-Illustrative rates are presented in Appendix J and includes amortization of the forecast undercollection in the GTSMA as of July 1, 2016 over 36 months.
-Recovery of the GTSMA undercollection will the through end use rates.
+Interim rates and illustrative rate impacts are presented in Appendix J and include amortization of the forecast undercollection in the GTSMA as of July 1, 2016 over 36 months.
+Recovery of the GTSMA undercollection will be through end use rates.

 Finally, this Decision sets a schedule for parties to file comments on application of the $850 million shareholder-funded safety improvements ordered in Decision 15-04-024.
 As determined in the Second Amended Scoping Memo, concurrent opening briefs on the disallowance shall be filed 2 weeks after the effective date of this Decision; concurrent reply briefs shall be filed one week after concurrent opening briefs.
 The interim rates adopted in the Decision shall be subject to true-up upon adoption of final rates.